How do you grow Java Fern?

 Common Mistakes to Avoid When Growing Java Fern

 Growing Java Fern can be a rewarding experience, but it’s not without its potential pitfalls.
 As with any endeavor, mistakes can happen, especially when you’re new to the process.
-Here are some common mistakes to avoidOpens in a new tab. when growing Java Fern in your aquarium.
+Here are some common mistakes to avoid when growing Java Fern in your aquarium.

 1. Burying the Rhizome: This is perhaps the most common mistake made by aquarists.
 As we’ve discussed, Java Fern prefers to be attached to a hard surface, not buried in the substrate.
 Burying the rhizome can cause it to rot, leading to the plant’s demise.